glideroggan/dream/readme.md

 ## search
   - pressing esc should remove text from search, and remove the search results
 ## financial-health-widget
+- the goals are created on the accounts? they should be separate entities
   - when there is more than 1 recommendation, you can't see it
 ## create account workflow
   - it could be wider, so that when selecting an account, you get the description of the account to the right